-- To avoid congestion of practice spaces, hallways, and studios, everyone is invited to consider scheduling lessons, rehearsals, studio classes and practice times on weekend and/or evening times when there are typically less people in the building. - To prioritize facilities for music-making, group meetings (faculty meetings, student organizations, department meetings, etc.) are expected to continue virtually via ZOOM, Microsoft Teams or other online meeting software throughout the Fall term. - Scheduling of spaces must conform to revised room capacities during COVID-19.
-Craig Reynolds has these room capacities and will consider them when scheduling. - All practice, rehearsal and meeting space MUST be reserved; no space is available on a first-come, first-served basis.
+- To avoid congestion of practice spaces, hallways, and studios, everyone is invited to schedule lessons, rehearsals, studio classes and practice times on weekend and/or evening times when there are typically less people in the building. - To prioritize facilities for music-making, group meetings (faculty meetings, student organizations, department meetings, etc.) are expected to continue virtually via ZOOM, Microsoft Teams or other online meeting software throughout the Fall term. - Scheduling of spaces must conform to revised room capacities during COVID-19.
+Craig Reynolds has these room capacities and will consider them when scheduling.